 As amended, Form ADV (now officially named the “Uniform Application for Investment Adviser Registration and Report by Exempt Reporting Advisers”) requires firms to provide more detailed information about private funds they advise, information about the number and types of clients of the adviser, whether the firm holds itself out as specializing in certain types of investments, and more specific information about the number of employees of the firm that are investment adviser representatives, licensed insurance agents, registered representatives of a broker-dealer, or perform advisory functions.
 In addition, firms must provide more details pertaining to the adviser’s other business activities and financial industry affiliations.
 The SEC has provided a redlined version of Form ADV Part 1A showing the substantive changes made from the prior version.

-For additional information or for assistance with the new requirements of Form ADV, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+For additional information or for assistance with the new requirements of Form ADV, contact us at (619) 278-0020 to schedule your consultation.